cpfaff/rbefdata_paper/paper/rbefdata.md

 The Ecological Metadata Language is only one example for that.
-While this theoretically solves the problem with not well described datasets it is still hard to make people use it extensively as this usually always means to learn new tools that help with the description process.
+While this theoretically solves the problem with not well described datasets it is still hard to make people use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).

 While well described data helps a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots